-5. Focus on the value you can give to others
+5) Focus on the value you can give

-Impostor syndrome happens when you’re more concerned about your image, fears, and yourself rather than what you’re trying to achieve.
-Think about the value you want to bring to this world and then create it.
-Forget other stuff like fears, criticism, and naysayers because they are just noise that will be there no matter what you do.
+Impostor syndrome happens when you’re more concerned about your fears and image rather than what you want to achieve.
+Think about the people you want to serve.
+Think about the value you wish to create.
+And then create it.
+Forget the other things like fear, criticism, and naysayers because these are just noise that will be there no matter what.

 How to deal with criticism: